Vocab Voyage

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'useful when the agent wants a quick recommendation without rendering a full guidance card', which implies when to use over alternatives.
-Does not specify when not to use or name sibling alternatives explicitly.
+States 'useful when the agent wants a quick recommendation without rendering a full guidance card', providing clear usage context and implying when not to use (when full guidance is needed).

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.